-Individual Learning Agreements
+Individual Learning Agreements:

-At the start of their programme all students participating who successfully completed the premaster's programme Digital Marketing (see table 5 and 6) should fill in an 'Individual Learning Agreement' (ILA) via an online tool.
+At the start of their programme all students should fill in an 'Individual Learning Agreement' (ILA) via an online tool.
 The ILA includes their choice for the Double Degree programme Digital Marketing, electives and requires a study plan, about which students can consult the study advisor.
 The ILA deadline is in the first week after the formal starting moment of the student's first quartile.
 In this ILA the students' individual programme is documented in terms of table 3.
 Deviations from table 3 can only be documented in an ILA after approval from the Programme Board.
 The Programme Board will assess this based on the ILO's and fit with programme goals and content.
 Any request to change the ILA after the deadline should be addressed to the Programme Board and needs a positive advice from the study advisor.